- Vertical solutions

 While the explosion of video streaming has changed our relationship with television as users, it has also redefined various aspects of the TV offering for industry professionals.
 The main issue within the hotel industry is not to provide guests with an endless list of TV channels, but rather to deliver the fast connection speeds they need to stream their own content.
 And this is precisely where Wifirst comes in.

-Thanks to our ongoing investment in WiFi technology, we are able to provide the go-to solution: a robust, high-performance technical platform, capable of delivering the multitude of digital services that hotel guests have come to expect, through a seamless and fully accessible user experience.
+Thanks to our ongoing investment in WiFi technology, we are able to provide the go-to WiFi solution: a robust, high-performance technical platform, capable of delivering the multitude of digital services that hotel guests have come to expect, through a seamless and fully accessible user experience.